karimalmk/portfolio-optimization/notes.md

 ## Future Features
 - Add backtesting HTML page for historical strategy evaluation and performance comparison.
 - (Planned) Include time-span selectors for return analysis and benchmark comparison.
-- Add auto-refresh option for live portfolio updates during market hours.
+- Add weekend and holiday functionality to price caching system in `api.py`.

 ---

 ## Current Status
-- No known issues!
+- No known issues.
 Everything is running smoothly for now.

 ---